aryanzkys/my-profiles/README.md

 	- Publish: `out`
 3) Netlify Functions live at `/.netlify/functions/*` (configured via `netlify.toml`).

-Troubleshooting DB connectivity:
+Troubleshooting and notes:
-- If Save to DB returns an SSL/TLS internal error or 504 from Atlas, switch to the MongoDB Data API by setting the three `MONGODB_DATA_API_*` vars above.
-The functions auto-prefer Data API when configured.
+- For serverless reliability with a static site, GitHub storage is simplest (no IP allowlists, durable PR history).
+The Admin Save button commits `data/achievements.json` to your repo.
-- For direct driver: ensure Atlas Network Access allows Netlify egress IPs (temporarily allow 0.0.0.0/0 for testing), and your connection string uses `mongodb+srv://` with TLS.
+- If using MongoDB driver: ensure Atlas Network Access allows Netlify egress IPs (temporarily allow 0.0.0.0/0 for testing) and your URI uses TLS.
+- Data API is supported but slated for deprecation (EOL Sep 30, 2025).
+Prefer GitHub storage or the direct driver long term.

 MongoDB schema (single doc):
 ```